uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.5 =
+* Adds ability to translate the plugin into local languages
+* Additional description of options

+= 1.4.2 =
+* Additional filter for changing the link for an event
+* Adds category CSS classes for each event, so you can format each category differently

 = 1.4.1 =
 * Additional filters for formatting a single event